capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 For the release proper:

 - In the `3.9` branch, bump up the version in `SCVersion.txt` to 3.9.0.
-- Copy the changelog again if there were any new changes.
+- Copy the changelog again and convert it to schelp if there were any new changes.
 - Merge `3.9` into `master`, preferably with `git merge --no-ff`.
 - Tag the release in git as "Version-3.9.0."
 Release on GitHub.
 - Announce to mailing list, Facebook, etc. Celebrate, bake a cake.